-Throughout the year Apply for pupillages to chambers who do not use the Pupillage Gateway if unsuccessful in previous year.
-January Apply for pupillage to chambers who use the Pupillage Gateway if unsuccessful in previous year.
+January Apply for pupillage via the Pupillage Gateway if unsuccessful in a previous year.
 Various dates Finish the Bar Course.
-Having completed the course and your qualifying sessions, you will be eligible to be called.
+Having completed the course and your qualifying sessions, you will be eligible to be called to the Bar by your Inn.

-Final Year of un ldergr adu ate la aw st udy or

-during GDL

-T

-0 From September Sit the Bar Course Aptitude Test (BCAT).
-By first Friday in November Apply for a Bar Course scholarship from an Inn of Court.
-December Throughout the year January Apply for Bar Course directly via providers (see 22).
-Apply for pupillage to chambers who do not use the Pupillage Gateway .
-Apply for pupillage to chambers who use the Pupillage Gateway.
-At Least 12 weeks before the start of your Bar course Apply for membership to an Inn of Court.
+Final Year of undergraduate law study or during GDL By first Friday in November Apply for a Bar Course scholarship from one Inn of Court.
+December Apply for Bar Course directly via providers (see 22). / January Apply for pupillage; most organisations offering pupillage will advertise though the Pupillage Gateway.
+At Least 12 weeks before the start of your Bar course Apply for membership to one Inn of Court.